nstbayless/old-games/README.md

 Certainly for all of these games, the source code is nigh unreadable.
 Seriously, it makes no sense.

 Currently, all uploaded games were made with Game Maker 6.0 or 7.1.
-The source code has only been uploaded for *Mazed* so far.

 All compiled executables run correctly under wine.